-We maintain registered trademarks for our brands in the United States and abroad, which are significant to our business.
-Shasta, Faygo, Ritz, LaCroix, Everfresh, Big Shot, Mr. Pure, Home Juice, ClearFruit, Mt.
-Shasta, Crystal Bay, Rip It, ÀSanté, Sundance, NutraFizz, Ohana, and St. Nick's are among the trademarks of National Beverage.
+We own numerous trademarks for our brands that are significant to our business.
 We intend to continue to maintain all registrations of our significant trademarks and use the trademarks in the operation of our businesses.

 GOVERNMENTAL REGULATION

 The production, distribution and sale of our products in the United States are subject to the Federal Food, Drug and Cosmetic Act; the Dietary Supplement Health and Education Act of 1994; the Occupational Safety and Health Act; the Lanham Act; various environmental statutes; and various other federal, state and local statutes regulating the production, transportation, sale, safety, advertising, labeling and ingredients of such products.
 Our management believes that we are in compliance in all material respects with such existing legislation.